 - 4.1 Students who are unable to attend school as a result of their medical needs may include those with:

 - Physical health issues.

 - Physical injuries.

 - Mental health problems, including anxiety issues.

 - Emotional Based School Avoidance (EBSA).

 - Progressive conditions.

 - Terminal illnesses.

 - Chronic illnesses.

 - 4.2 Students who are unable to attend mainstream education for health reasons may attend any of the following:

 - Hospital school: a special school within a hospital setting where education is provided to give continuity whilst the student is receiving treatment.

-- Home tuition: many LAs have home tuition services that act as a communication channel between schools and students on occasions where students are too ill to attend school and are receiving specialist medical treatment.
-For pupils who cannot attend for more than 15 days, where appropriate, Academy Leaders may offer short term remote learning and access to learning materials via google classroom.
+- Home tuition: the LA have a home tuition service that acts as a communication channel between schools and students on occasions where students are too ill to attend school and are receiving specialist medical treatment.
+For pupils who cannot attend for more than 15 days, where appropriate, school leaders may offer short

+term remote learning and access to learning materials online. via google classroom.

-• Medical PRUs: these are LA establishments that provide education for students unable to attend their registered school due to their medical needs.
+Medical PRUs: these are LA establishments that provide education for students unable to attend their registered school due to their medical needs.